sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Migrating Oracle to PostgreSQL.md

 ## Wrap-up

-- Have the table participants reconvene with the larger session group to hear the facilitator/SME share the following preferred solution.
+- Have participants reconvene with the larger session group to hear the facilitator/SME share the following preferred solution.

 ## Preferred target audience